 - Kim Turner, investigating the profile of language abilities of young offenders in a custodial setting (with Judy Clegg).

 - Member of Royal College of Speech and Language Therapists

-- Manuscript reviewer for Child Language Teaching and Therapy, Emotional and Behavioural Difficulties and the International Journal of Language Disorder
+- Manuscript reviewer for journals such as Child Language Teaching and Therapy, Emotional and Behavioural Difficulties and the International Journal of Language and Communication Disorder